nhsengland/WLMDS-Staging-Tables-/README.md

 {ADD EXPERIMENTAL STATUS BADGE IF PROJECT IS IN DEVELOPMENT}
 [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

-This repository holds code for the {PROJECT NAME} {SHORT DESCRIPTION}
+This repository holds code for the WLMDS Staging Tables - pulling the data for these and uploading into SWPAT table for use

 _**Note:** Only public or fake data are shared in this repository._